odoo/documentation/content/developer/reference/frontend/hooks.rst

      - Display the pager of the control panel of a view.
    * - :ref:`usePosition <frontend/hooks/useposition>`
      - position an element relative to a target
+   * - :ref:`useSpellCheck <frontend/hooks/useSpellCheck>`
+     - activate spellcheck on focus for input or textarea

 .. _frontend/hooks/useassets: